Saket-Upadhyay/Saket-Upadhyay/README.md

 Usually, I work with **Assembly x86_64, C++, Python3** and **Android java SDK**.
 But can work with anything that relates to OOP or uses the familiar structure. (eg. Java, Ruby, C, Bash, Perl  etc.)

-📧 If any of the above domain(s) interest you, feel free to [Contact Me](https://saket-upadhyay.github.io/about.html)
+📧 If any of the above domain(s) interests you, feel free to [Contact Me](https://saket-upadhyay.github.io/about.html)

 ---